 Ensure better cash flow and customer satisfaction by taking advantage of real-time rating of energy consumption and billing automation!
 You can also create new type of products and pricing models with the product modeling tool.

 Tieto Smart Utility takes advantage of real-time data, allowing both you and your customers to follow the status of your services in real time.

-Tieto energy industry cloud optimizes the energy company's key customer processes, such as multi-channel marketing, sales and customer service processes, as well as the billing and account receivables process known as 'meter-to-cash'.
-Tieto Smart Utility also increases the efficiency of processes for metering in the network business and for exchanging market data.
-It also offers processes for creating connections and handling field work.
+The new system optimizes the energy company's key customer processes, such as multi-channel marketing, sales and customer service processes, as well as the billing and account receivables process known as 'meter-to-cash'.
+It also increases the efficiency of processes for metering in the network business and for exchanging market data and offers processes for creating connections and handling field work.

 “Some grid companies see themselves becoming nearly invisible and don’t consider it important to have customer data stored in their own systems”, Jan Rondeel, CIO, Skagerak Nett, says.
 “We at Skagerak have an opposite view.
 We have a responsibility towards our customers to show that we have a roadmap for continuously better service, control over our grid and all the work that is being done on the grid.”

 We help energy distributor cut operational cost

 Pohjois-Karjalan Sähkönsiirto (PKSS) was already using a network planning and documentation solution by Tieto, after serious deliberation the decision was made to carry out the modernization with Tieto.
 “In network management, it is not enough to part-optimize.
 Having a comprehensive picture, including operation, maintenance and investments, is the most important thing”, says Jukka Ahonen, Network Development Manager, PKSS.

 Energy giant Vattenfall takes a digital leap forward